Biscuits

 • 1/4 cup cold butter, shortening, bacon drippings (seriously) or any combination thereof

-• 1/2 – 3/4 cup milk or buttermilk (see directions)
+• 1/2 – 3/4 cup milk or buttermilk (see instructions)

 1. Combine flour, salt, baking powder and yeast in a bowl or in the work bowl of a food processor, then cut in butter with a pastry blender or fork, or pulse in the food processor till the mixture looks like coarse cornmeal